JaredCubilla/ipsum-everything/README.md

 ## Usage

-Ipsum Everything is an awesome plugin developed for choosing and using the perfect placeholder text for your next project.
+Ipsum Everything is an awesome plugin developed for choosing and using the perfect placeholder text for your next project(s).

 To use it, plop a copy of the minified script into your HTML...